emmersion/Emmersion.EventLogWalker/README.md

 - `Exception`: Is not `null` when an error has occurred.

 Methods:
-- `string GetResumeToken()`: Returns a resume token which can be passed to `WalkArgs.ResumeToken` to resume walking at the current event.
+- `string GetResumeToken()`: Returns a `resumeToken` which can be passed to `WalkArgs.ResumeToken` to resume walking at the `PageEventIndex`.

 ### `InsightEvent`
 Properties:
-- `Id`: Unique Id in the Insights product context, useful when troubleshooting issues with Insights.
+- `Id`: Unique Id in the Insights product context, useful when troubleshooting issues with the Insights team.
-- `BrowserTimestamp`: When the browser thought the event occured
+- `BrowserTimestamp`: When the browser thought the event occured.
-- `ServerTimestamp`: When the server received the event.
+- `ServerTimestamp`: When the server delared the event occured.
 Use this as the true time of occurance.
 - `UserId`: Which user triggered the event.
 - `AccountId`: Which account the user belongs to.
 - `AuthSession`: Which session the user triggered the event during.